Lall-091/sql-docs/azure-sql/database/azure-sql-python-quickstart.md

         --name <web-app-name>
     ```

-   In this quickstart, a system-assigned managed identity is used for demonstration.
+   In this quickstart, a system-assigned managed identity is used for demonstration purposes.
 A user-assigned managed identity is more efficient in a broader range of scenarios.
 For more information, see [Managed identity best practice recommendations](/azure/active-directory/managed-identities-azure-resources/managed-identity-best-practice-recommendations).
 For an example of using a user-assigned managed identity with mssql-python, see [Migrate a Python application to use passwordless connections with Azure SQL Database](azure-sql-passwordless-migration-python.md).

 ## Connect the App Service to Azure SQL Database